 No IDE switching Keep Cursor, VS Code, or whatever editor you use.
 Tekk is a planning layer you use before dispatching to your existing tools — not a replacement for them.

 Works with any coding agent Cursor, Codex, Claude Code, Gemini — Tekk generates specs any of them can execute.
 You're not locked into one agent or one cloud provider.
+When you need to run agents in parallel, ai agent orchestration handles the coordination layer across all of them.

 Codebase-first spec generation Before asking a question, Tekk's agent reads your repository.
 Specs reference your actual files, patterns, and dependencies.
 Output is grounded in your code, not your description of your code.